 Be prepared to separate bettas from the other species if the introduction does not go well – have a second tank available and ready just in case.

-If you consider adding snails to your aquarium, please read our post on the Interactions of Snails and Bettas.
+If you are considering adding snails to your aquarium, please read our post on the Interactions of Snails and Bettas.

 What Is Normal Betta Fish Behavior?